mafifafm/pxt-microbit/docs/test/courses/csintro/finalproject/project [classroom].md

 >_Once I started to get a little more clear on what to do, I was able to get more effective help from my classmates.
 Specifically, Jordan helped me a lot with figuring out how to get an image to display properly on the screen.
 He also showed me how to search through the online documentation more effectively.
 I think if I could do this over again, I would have scheduled more time earlier to meet with Mr. Kiang and/or found a better way to share the different online sites with my table mates because we all found different places to go.
 I didn’t even find out until the end that you could jump into JavaScript to make changes to the code, and it makes it all with the right blocks when you go back!
 (Beta Testing notes) That would have saved me a lot of time._

 ## Beta testing
 Beta testing is an important part of testing the final projects to uncover bugs or design issues that could make the projects difficult to use.
 One way to test the projects is to ask all students to come in to class on a specific day with the projects ready to test.
-This is not the final deadline, but projects should be "feature-complete" i.e., all features need to be incorporated into the micro:bit, and the construction of the real world elements of the project need to be done or almost done.
+This is not the final deadline, but projects should be "feature-complete" i.e., all features need to be incorporated into the Ragga, and the construction of the real world elements of the project need to be done or almost done.

 Students can take turns presenting their projects to the entire class, or they can work in pairs to take turns trying their partner's project out and offering feedback.
 Students who are being critiqued should take beta testing feedback notes and turn them in as part of their final project narrative.